WKHM (AM): History

 It kept the same format for four decades but by the 1990s, as music listening shifted to FM radio, more talk programming was added to WKHM's line up.
 Jackson Radio Works acquired WKHM in 1997.
 The new owner completed the transition to full-time talk, eliminating all music programming except for a polka music show still heard on Sunday mornings.

+In 2004–2005; and 2011, WKHM won the award of the Michigan Association of Broadcasters "station of the year".

 Effective December 12, 2019, Jackson Radio Works sold WKHM, two sister stations, and three translators to Jamie McKibbin's McKibbin Media Group, Inc. for $3.8 million.